pexavc/LaMarque/README.md

 ## IMPORTANT

+HAVE NOT TESTED ON M-CHIP Macs yet, as my personal is still Intel

 This app uses an archived design pattern of mine [GraniteUI](https://github.com/pexavc/graniteui).
 If you’d like to use it, beware I won’t be updating it anymore as I moved on to my latest one [Granite](https://github.com/pexavc/granite).
 Components should still be separable and plucked out easily, for your own personal needs.

 A package that is NOT public and has been removed from the app is MarqueKit.
 I have commented `[CAN REMOVE]` at various locations that used this kit.
 It was meant for encoding and decoding as images were the primary form of sharing information in the application with other users.